ovh/docs/pages/platform/kubernetes-k8s/node-pools-crd/guide.en-asia.md

 After creation:

-- the `desiredNodes` can be edited, and the node pool will automatically be resized to accommodate this new value.
+- The `desiredNodes` can be edited and the node pool will automatically be resized to accommodate this new value.
 - `minNodes`, `maxNodes`, `autoscale` and `autoscaling` can also be edited at any time.
 - /!\ `flavor`, `name` and `antiAffinity` are not editable.